 These machines use two different brewing technologies.
 The Original line uses a high-pressure system to brew espresso-style drinks.
 The Vertuo line uses what Nespresso dubs "centrifusion," which combines centrifugal force and water infusion as it spins the capsule rapidly in the machine.
 The Vertuo line also offers drinks larger than an espresso or lungo (which uses more water during brewing), such as a standard cup of coffee.

 Before First Use

-No matter which Nespresso machine you own, it must be rinsed inside and out prior to first use.
+No matter which method of coffee brewing you prefer, you're going to want to know how to really clean your coffee machine before using it.
+For Nespresso machines, they must be rinsed inside and out prior to first use.
 Doing so is as simple as brewing a few batches of hot water in the device.

 Step 1: Rinse the Reservoir First

 Rinse out the water reservoir, then fill it most of the way with fresh tap water.
 Slide the reservoir into place on the back of the Nespresso unit if you have removed it to add water.

 Plug the Nespresso in if you haven't already done so.
 Press the "lungo" button, which will turn the unit on.
 Lights will blink as the device warms up, then turn on steadily once the Nespresso is ready to brew.

 Step 3: Don't Forget the Mug

 Place a large mug, such as a travel mug, on the tray in the front of the Nespresso unit to catch the hot water.